senocular/senocular.github.com/articles/js_object_primitive.md

 False.

 Given the level abstraction JavaScript provides for its values there's no observable difference between how values are passed.
-The easiest way to look at it is that all values are references and all passing is done by value.
-So when a value is passed, it's passed by value, and the value being passed is a reference.
+The easiest way to look at it is that all values are references and all passing is done by value (or more accurately [pass by sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing)).
+When a value is passed, it's passed by value, and the value being passed is a reference.
 This would apply to both objects and primitives.

 ```javascript